ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

 # Any needed for type hints of the config dictionary as the values are of various types
 from typing import Any

-# Used by timing loop to store date times, and time intervals, respectively
+# pint.Quantity allows time units to be more easily interpreted
-from numpy import datetime64, timedelta64
+from pint import Quantity

 # The core data storage object
 from virtual_rainforest.core.data import Data